-- It is used to update head with the purpose of setting one specified branch as the current branch by using the command:
+- It is used to update the head with the purpose of setting one specified branch as the current branch by using the command:

 git checkout <branch>

-- The next step is to work on that branch, you need to switch, with the help of updating index and files in your current working tree and points towards HEAD at that specified branch.
+- The next step is to work on that branch; you need to switch, with the help of updating the index and files in your current working tree, and points towards HEAD at that specified branch.

-- This will be done with a specific commit are as follows:
+- This will be done with a specific commit as follows:

 git checkout specific-commit-id

-once above command runs, we are now able to get that specific commit id’s by using the command: git log.it will help you to checkout with specific commit.
+Once the above command runs, we can get that specific commit id’s by using the command: git log.
+It will help you checkout with a specific commit.

-- One more feature of git checkout functionality does a checkout with existing branch are as follows:
+- One more feature of git checkout functionality does a checkout with existing branch as follows:

 git checkout branch_name

-considering the repository in which you are currently working which includes pre-existing branches.
-So git checkout helps you to switch between these branches.
+Considering the repository in which you are currently working, which includes pre-existing branches.
+So it helps you to switch between these branches.

-if you want to add new features, then you may create a new branch of your master branch using the same command, which already executed in the above syntax.
-Once it created then you are now able to switch on this branch by using git checkout command.
+If you want to add new features, you may create a new branch of your master branch using the same command, which is already executed in the above syntax.
+Once it is created, you can switch on this branch using the git checkout command.

 git checkout –b <new_branch_name>

-- Switching branches: it is one the feature of checkout which is used to indicating a pointer to HEAD to the <branchname>simply running a command as:
+- Switching branches: It is one of the feature of checkout which is used to indicate a pointer to HEAD to the <branchname>simply running a command as:

-- Git stores a history of all detailed description of checkout command into the reflog
+- It stores a history of all detailed descriptions of checkout command into the reflog.

-- In the next step, when developer fixes bugs or update their codes, involve some new features then he or she will create a new branch to save all updates in safe mode rather than doing any changes to existing code.
+- In the next step, when the developer fixes bugs or updates their codes, involve some new features, they will create a new branch to save all updates in safe mode rather than any changes to existing code.

-- The first step while fetching git checkout remote branch is :
+- The first step while fetch git checkout remote branch:

 git fetch origin

-- Next step is to check out the branch which you actually want:
+- The next step is to check out the branch which you actually want:

 git checkout –b branch_name origin/branch_name

-- So with the help of this remote branch, all developer who is working on the same software, everyone is able to do their own changes in safe mode without adding any unnecessary or unstable code into the current working project.
+- So with the help of this remote branch, all developers working on the same software can do their own changes in safe mode without adding any unnecessary or unstable code into the current working project.

-- It provides the best feature of commit often in which, we are able to commit small and now capable to share whatever work done many times.
+- It provides the best feature of commit often in which we are able to commit small and now capable of sharing whatever work is done many times.
 It is the best way to avoid large merge conflicts.

-- Try to avoid commit of unfinished work, into that once you finish your work verify it, and then commit all the changes.
+- Try to avoid commit of unfinished work; into that once you finish your work verify it, and then commit all the changes.
 This is the most efficient method which avoids conflicts that occur during large merging.
 It also keeps one thing in mind that we are not going to commit small pieces of non-working code.
-Now don’t commit any code before actual testing is done on it. if we are sharing this code without testing that may create conflicts .so better way is to do testing on code and then commit changes.
+Now don’t commit any code before actual testing is done on it.
+If we are sharing this code without testing, that may create conflicts, .so a better way is to do testing on code and then commit changes.

 git checkout –b checkout_demo

-While running above command it will create a new branch named checkout_demo and with the help of the checkout function, it switches to a newly created branch.
+While running the above command, it will create a new branch named checkout_demo, and with the help of the checkout function, it switches to a newly created branch.

-- Next step is to fetch all data by using git fetch
+- The next step is to fetch all data by using git fetch.

-It will help you to check out the new local branch by updating all changes to the remote branches’ commit process.
+- The remote branch: It will help you check out the new local branch by updating all the remote branches commit process changes.